ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 18

-This parameter represents the configuration for determining the prices for data storage on the TON blockchain.
+This parameter represents the configuration for determining the prices for data storage on the TON Blockchain.
 This serves as a measure to prevent spam and encourages network maintenance.

 ### Dictionary of storage fee parameters:

 -   `utime_since`: This parameter provides the initial Unix timestamp from which the specified prices apply.

--   `bit_price_ps` and `cell_price_ps`: These parameters represent the storage prices for one bit or one cell of information in the main workchains of the TON blockchain for 65536 seconds
+-   `bit_price_ps` and `cell_price_ps`: These parameters represent the storage prices for one bit or one cell of information in the main workchains of the TON Blockchain for 65536 seconds

 -   `mc_bit_price_ps` and `mc_cell_price_ps`: These parameters represent the prices for computational resources specifically in the TON masterchain for 65536 seconds